-A Note From The Editor…
+A Note From The Editor in Chief…

-As women, especially women with children we believe our lives are over when we give birth to children but its not it’s an adjustment period, a learning and strengthening phase.
-My son was strong enough to adjust despite of the challenges he has faced with Autism.
+As women with children we believe our lives are over when we give birth to children but its not it’s an adjustment period, a learning and strengthening phase.
+My son who is now 18 years old, has endured life with obstacles and still continue to be as strong enough despite of the challenges he has faced with Autism, battling depression and OCD.
 He faced them fearlessly everyday, so who am I to feel sorry for all that I endured.
-I decided I’d give hope to the world; I’d become the teacher that I always dreamed and developed a platform to deliver a positive message and educate the world on the positive things that we miss, that moment of realization is when Six Twelve Magazine was born!
+Through his fight, I found my voice.

-Six Twelve Magazine is positive, entertaining, trendy and inspiring!
+6 Twelve Magazine is positive, entertaining, trendy and inspiring!

 Thank you to those who read my story and inspired to live, it means more to me to inspire one to live than all the riches the world can offer!
-Thank you to those who have continually supported Six Twelve’s Magazine’s journey your support is greatly appreciated.
+Thank you to those who have continually supported 6 Twelve’s Magazine’s journey your support is greatly appreciated.
 Keep watching, keep supporting, keep believing!

 Founder|Editor in Chief

-Six Twelve Magazine
+6 Twelve Magazine